[?] Subscribe To This Site

 What you may have here is a child whose sensory processing issues are getting worse.
 The key phrase you wrote was that he "had some tactile sensory symptoms..."
 Usually, a child or adult will not just suddenly develop SPD, UNLESS there has been some significant emotional or physical injury/trauma.
 Barring neither of these have happened in his life, nor any choking episodes that would have caused some anxiety about swallowing... my best guess is that it is "untreated" SPD rearing it's ugly head.

 I am curious, you say the tactile issues were mild... did he ever receive a diagnosis or have an evaluation or treatment in the past?
 If not, it may be time.
-As children mature and develop, some of these neurological issues may increase.
-Around age 7 seems to be fairly common, then again around puberty.
+As children mature and develop, some

 Here's what I suggest.
-First, go to my SPD Symptoms Checklist and see if he is showing other signs of SPD (now or in the past) that you may not have picked up on, or that may be getting worse.
+First, go to the SPD Symptoms Checklist and see if he is showing other signs of SPD (now or in the past) that you may not have picked up on, or that may be getting worse.

 Next, decide on your own, or post the results here if you need help deciding, whether your son's issues warrant an evaluation.
 I can help you decide if you want, just put the information below in the comments box.